 Homology: Biology’s Greatest Mystery

-One of the issues that’s interested scientists of all worldviews is the question of biological similarity: why do some creatures look more similar to each other than other creatures?
+One of the issues that interests scientists of all worldviews is the question of biological similarity.
+Why do some creatures look more similar to each other than other creatures?
 When you look at a four-legged animal, they all use the same bones to make up the forelimbs.
 Whether you’re looking at a frog, dolphin, crow, turtle, or Dimetrodon, they all have an upper arm bone (humerus), two lower arm bones (radius and ulna), wrist bones (carpals), hand bones (metacarpals), and finger bones (phalanges).
 Jellyfish don’t have this structure.
 Neither do crabs, sharks, starfish, worms, or snails.
 So, what’s going on?

 The “God made it that way” answer is very unsatisfactory for the scientist or the curious mind.
 After all, God could have done it any way He wanted.
 So why is it this way?Matt McLain

 Charles Darwin had a different thought about homology.
 He considered homology to be evidence of common descent.
 He concluded that the more similar two animals were in structure, the closer they were evolutionarily.
 They shared a more recent common ancestor with each other than either did with an animal that did not possess those structures.
 The current evolutionary model, which has changed a lot since Darwin’s day, still assumes this basic principle.
 Additionally, the modern-day evolutionary model accounts for analogy through convergent evolution (convergence).
 Convergence is where two animals evolve similar features (e.g., wings) independently over time.